MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 1. Go to **Transportation management \> Setup \> Rating \> Rate master.**

-2. Click **New**.
+2. Select **New**.

 3. In the Rate master field, type **AtlantaMaster**.

 4. In the Name field, type **Atlanta rate master**.

-5. In the Rating metadata ID field, click the drop-down button to open the lookup.
+5. In the Rating metadata ID field, select the drop-down button to open the lookup.

     - The rating metadata ID will determine the data needed for the rate